Where Is Iceland Located?

 If you aren’t familiar with the term, we’ll remind you - the Arctic Circle is an invisible line on the Earth’s sphere, one of the 5 rings of latitude that encircle the globe (like the Tropic of Cancer, Tropic of Capricorn, and so on).
 The Arctic Circle isn’t a fixed point but is usually around 66° north of the equator.

-To answer the question - yes, a part of Iceland does pass into the Arctic Circle, making it the smallest country with any territory inside the Arctic Circle.
+To answer the question, yes, a part of Iceland does pass into the Arctic Circle, making it the smallest country with any territory inside the Arctic Circle.
+This territory is Grímsey Island, a tiny island just off Iceland’s northern coast.

 This means that Iceland shares characteristics with the other Arctic Circle countries, including cold winter months, temperate summer months, and, most spectacularly, the Midnight Sun and Northern Light phenomena.

-Considering making the trip to Iceland and want to make stops at nearby countries?
-The closest neighboring country to Iceland is Greenland, with the shortest distance between them lying at 730.21 mi (1,175.15 km).
+Considering making the trip to Iceland and curious about nearby countries to explore?
+The closest neighboring country to Iceland is Greenland, with the shortest distance between them lying at 730.21 mi (1,175.15 km) across the Denmark Strait.
 Other countries that are close neighbors to Iceland include:

 - The Faroe Islands